 The best takeaway we can derive from GoPro’s success is a two-way content marketing approach.
 What types of content is your audience producing and how can you incorporate that into your campaigns?

 This isn’t hard to do, but it does take some creativity.
 If you are selling anything related to cooking; run recipe awards, video tutorial contests or give away free items to people who post great videos using your product.
 If you are in the service business, create incentives for customers to give you video testimonials, reviews or product demonstrations.

 Some businesses will find it easy to incentivize.
 Others will need to be more creative.
-Regardless, it’s worth the effort to spend some time brainstorming how you can take advantage of customer-created video content (or written content instead if that makes more sense).

 6. Beats By Dre Proves Branding Still Works

 Okay, I’m a year behind on this one.
 Beats by Dre sold to Apple for $3 Billion in 2014, but I want to highlight it because it’s a powerful example of what is possible with branding.

 In some ways, branding has kind of died.
 Not strictly, of course, but the idea that you can simply create an image around a company that sells effectively is no longer as prevalent as it was in the television golden era.

 Nowadays, customer trust and a compelling value proposition tend to go further with most audiences.

 But Beats By Dre proves branding is still relevant.
 They managed to sell essentially a set of $30 quality headphones for $300 based purely on image.

 Expensive looking design and packaging: